 Sainte-Chapelle: Another Paris Treasure

 If your time is limited in Paris to a one-day tour of the city or even just a long weekend, Sainte-Chapelle might be a place to visit from the outside.
-Go with a guide and you can still learn about the stories and secrets Sainte-Chapelle contains without having to get a ticket or wait in line to enter.
-Plus you’ll still get to do Paris highlights like the Eiffel Tower and the Seine.
+Join a Paris in a Day tour and you can still learn about the stories and secrets Sainte-Chapelle contains without having to get a ticket or wait in line to enter.
+Plus, you’ll still see Paris highlights like the Seine and enjoy a guided Eiffel Tower tour.

 But if you love historic churches, stained glass, or one-of-a-kind attractions, Sainte-Chapelle is worth fitting into your Paris itinerary.
+Or if you would like to explore Notre Dame, book a Notre Dame tour.
 When you’re there, it feel like you’re standing inside a jewel box, and there’s no other cathedral in the world quite like it.